Functions and role of the Victorian Ombudsman

 - by the Victorian Inspectorate – in relation to the use of the Victorian Ombudsman’s coercive powers.

 The Freedom of Information Act 1982 (Vic) does not apply to documents held by any person or body that relates to a complaint, enquiry, investigation, recommendation, report or draft report.
-These documents are not subject to A document signed by parties ending a court action.
-The party who began the action agrees to drop it, often in exchange for a payment by the other party.
-Also called terms of settlement. under the Freedom of Information Act 1982 (Vic) (s 29A).
+These documents are not subject to release under the Freedom of Information Act 1982 (Vic) (s 29A).

 Charter of Human Rights and Responsibilities Act

-Since 1 January 2008, all public authorities have been required to act consistently with the human rights as set out in the Charter Act.
-Under the OA (Vic), the Victorian Ombudsman has the power to enquire into or investigate whether any administrative action is incompatible with any of the rights set out in the Charter Act.
+Since 1 January 2008, all public authorities have been required to act consistently with the human rights as set out in the Human Rights Charter.
+Under the OA (Vic), the Victorian Ombudsman has the power to enquire into or investigate whether any administrative action is incompatible with any of the rights set out in the Human Rights Charter .

 Contacting the Victorian Ombudsman